It is steal or die: The immature market myth.

 “How so?” he challenged.

-I told him that the idea of an immature market was always a myth.
+I told him that this idea is the immature market myth.
 Even Paleolithic men who discovered fire and were convincing others of their group to cook meat were doing so under the rule of a mature market.
 They were stealing share from the raw meat eaters.

 Now, don’t think this is me splitting hairs.
 Understanding the difference between the strategies needed to exploit one from the other is crucial to your success.
 Thinking that your market is immature should only affect your media strategy.
 But if you overlook mature market strategies in your brand or advertising content…you will miss the boat.